CourtHive/tods-competition-factory/src/drawEngine/documentation/attributeGlossary.md

 - **_RANDOM_** - drawPositions within target structure are assigned randomly
 - **_LOSS_POSITION_** - drawPositions within target structure are equivalent to the roundPosition when the loss occurred for the directed participant

-LOSS_POSITION addresses the scenario where a first match loss occurs after advancement due to BYE or WALKOVER
+LOSS_POSITION addresses the scenario where a first matchUp loss occurs after advancement due to BYE or WALKOVER